Graduate Capstone Projects

 Aleta Brown’s Reframe: Art + Race is a video blog and a consulting firm that invites artists to share stories about their racial experiences in the arts and uses those stories to learn how we can create a more equitable art world.
 Her goal is not simply to share stories; she is using them to generate social movement that matters.
 Read more about Aleta’s graduate capstone.

 The Right Body is a company designed to support the mission of promoting body positivity and encouraging self-care techniques through the digital publication of a quarterly magazine to promote a positive sense of self, encourage self-love, and foster a healthy dialogue on mental health.
 Read more about Savannah’s graduate capstone.

 Done Outdoors is a collection of digital stories that celebrate nature, travel, and outdoor recreation.
-Through online video, photography, writing, and animation, Done Outdoors captures the spirit of the modern outdoor adventurer.
+Through online video, photography, and writing, Done Outdoors captures the spirit of the modern outdoor adventurer.
 By delivering content focused on individuals and small businesses making an impact, it educates and influences audiences to make smart, safe, fun, and environmentally responsible choices while enjoying the outdoors.
 Read more about Kerry’s graduate capstone.